Use the zero product rule to solve the following equations for xx... | Study Prep in Pearson+

 1

-Apply the zero product rule, which states that if the product of two factors is zero, then at least one of the factors must be zero.
-So, set each factor equal to zero separately: \(x - 5 = 0\) and \(x + 3 = 0\).
+Apply the zero product rule, which states that if a product of factors equals zero, then at least one of the factors must be zero.
+So, set each factor equal to zero separately: \$2 = 0\(, \)x - 4 = 0\(, and \)x + 6 = 0$.

 Watch next